 If you notice any discrepancy, it is important that you speak to your lecturer immediately or it may not be possible to amend your attendance record at a later date.

 Under the conditions of your funding award you are expected to attend all classes.
-If you have been absent from college due to illness or another reason you can use any of the following to ensure the attendance requirement of 100% is maintained:
+If you have been absent from college due to illness or another reason you can use any of the following to ensure the attendance requirement is maintained:

 • Authorised Absence (granted at the discretion of the Faculty)